NCAR/DART/docs/pages/Getting_Started.md

 The second workflow is for a complex model with all ensemble members stored in separate files running an OSE.
-In this case, DART will only operate on one model output at a time An external program will advance the model states, generate the observations, and call DART again.
+In this case, DART will only operate on one model output at a time.
+External programs will advance the model states, generate the observations, and call DART again.
 The following diagram in shows the high-level DART flow in this case: